 The Resource Conservation and Recovery Act (RCRA) creates the framework for the proper management of hazardous and non-hazardous solid waste.
 Mike Rioux, CHMM is well-versed in federal and several states’ hazardous waste regulations.
 He is also now equipped with training and information pertaining to the Massachusetts hazardous waste regulations.

-Congratulations to Mike Rioux, Senior Regulatory Specialist and Technical Lead at St.Germain Collins, who has successfully completed all the necessary requirements to become a Certified Hazardous Waste Coordinator in the State of New Hampshire.
-The New Hampshire Department of Environmental Services (NHDES) states that the goal of this program is to: “empower each Hazardous Waste Coordinator […]
+Congratulations to Mike Rioux, Senior Regulatory Specialist and Technical Lead at St.Germain, who has successfully completed all the necessary requirements to become a Certified Hazardous Waste Coordinator in the State of New Hampshire.
+The New Hampshire Department of Environmental Services (NHDES) states that the goal of this program is to: “empower each Hazardous Waste Coordinator to […]